Have you ever wondered how long does dry cleaning take? If so, then this is the article for you.

 What clothes should be dry cleaned

-Clothes in which you sweat in or have bodily fluids spilled on them should be washed instead.
-The cleanliness of the clothing doesn’t matter in these cases, but it is important for them not to be washed in order to avoid getting bacteria all over the house.
+The cleanliness of the clothing doesn’t matter in these cases.
+It is important for them not to be washed in order to avoid getting bacteria all over the house.

-Though rarer, it is also not recommended to wash clothes that have synthetic fibers or prints on them for so long as the colors of the print could be rubbed off.
+Though rarer, it is also not recommended to wash clothes that have synthetic fibers or prints on them for so long.
+As a result, the colors of the print will demolish.